jaybsam/ProdZin-Angular-Dotnet-mvc-crud/README.md

 Run the following To install the backend server:

+1. Open/Navigate to `backend-server` directory

-1. Open Package Manager Console or CLI and run:
+2. Open Package Manager Console or CLI and run:

 ```bash
 dotnet restore